AdirAkhavan/my-server/README.md

 Bonus class: A class the provides a printing color to each HTTPHandler object so the printing will be more clear through the multi-threaded web server operations.
 Color printing is only used for the requests handling.

-## Chosen design to implement our server:

-The chosen design promotes modularity and separation of concerns, allowing for easy maintenance and future enhancements.
-By using distinct classes, we achieve a clear and organized structure for our server implementation.
-The use of a thread pool optimizes resource utilization, enabling the server to efficiently handle multiple requests simultaneously.
-The configuration handling provided by the ConfigReader class ensures easy customization and maintenance of server settings.
-The HTTPRequest and RequestHandler classes operate in coordination to process incoming requests effectively, allowing for extensibility and adaptability to different use cases.
-Overall, this design prioritizes simplicity and maintainability for a robust multi-threaded web server implementation.